bulawebops/javascript-2025/cirriculum/01-variable-declarations.md

 ---

-## 🧩 Variable Declaration vs Initialization
+## 🧩 Variable Declaration vs. Initialization

 - **Declaration** introduces a new identifier.